prabhupradhan/LV2/README.markdown

 ## License

-Our digital reconstructions, graphics, and code are licensed under GNU GPL v3.
+The digital reconstructions, graphics, and code are licensed under GNU GPL v3.